Ma-Fi-94/yaptool/docs/plottingtools.md

 <div style="page-break-after: always;"></div>

-## Collections of default parameters for matplotlib plots
+## Collections of default parameters for matplotlib plots (documentation of this section is WIP)
-T.B.D.